Sunday, May 28, 2017

 The CryptO'pinion?

-I have enjoyed playing Spellfire The Sorcerer which reminded me of a cross between Stormlord and Chronicles of Omega.
-It's very easy to get into so instantly entertaining with good levels, excellent monsters and power-ups that work nicely.
+I've enjoyed Spellfire The Sorcerer, it reminded me of a cross between Stormlord and Chronicles of Omega.
+It's easy to get into, so instantly entertaining with good levels, excellent monsters and power-ups that work nicely.
 However, I did feel that the screens were a little too (visually) cluttered albeit very, very pretty.

-I'm grateful this isn't a lazy Amiga port and one which plays every bit as good as it looks.
-Code Masters released what I can only describe as a hidden gem that will appeal to fans of the genre.
-Not perfect but a fantastic platformer!
+I'm grateful this isn't a lazy Amiga port and plays every bit as good as it looks.
+Code Masters released what I can only describe as a hidden gem.
+Challenging but stick with it and you have a fantastic platformer!

 Grab the HDD version @ 8BitChip or disks @ Stonish.